Suffer with soreness and constant itching? These are the thrush symptoms to look out for, and what to do when your yeast infection keeps coming back.

 What are the symptoms of vaginal thrush?

-In women the most common symptoms are:
+In women the most common symptoms of thrush are:

 - White vaginal discharge (often described as being like cottage cheese) which is odourless